 Thank you to Lenka Cathersides for the following research.

-William Edward Douglas Cottrell was born in the 3rd quarter of 1888 in Allerton, Liverpool, Lancashire to butler William Cottrell and Sophia Cottrell nee Todd.
-He was baptised on the 22nd of September 1888 at All Hallows church, Allerton.
-At the time of the baptism William was working as a butler and the family lived at Woolton.
+William Edward Douglas Cottrell was born in the 3rd quarter of 1888 in Allerton, Liverpool to butler William and Sophia (nee Todd).
+He was baptised on 22nd September 1888 at All Hallows church, Allerton.
+At the time of the baptism, the family lived at Woolton.

-At the time of the 1901 Census, the family lived at Broomehall Farm in Dorking, Surrey.
+At the time of the 1901 Census, the family lived at Broome Hall Farm in Dorking.
 Sophia was looking after their children William and Evelyne Janet Mary.

-William‘s father William Cottrell died in the 1st quarter of 1904 in the Registration District of Dorking, Surrey.
+William‘s father William died in the 1st quarter of 1904 in Dorking.

-On the 20th of May 1910 William Cottrell arrived on SS Victorian from Liverpool, England to Quebec, Canada.
+On 20th May 1910 William arrived on SS Victorian from Liverpool in Quebec, Canada.
 His occupation is stated to be a carpenter and he was a member of the Church of England.

-At the time of the 1911 Census, William´s mother Sophia Cottrell lived at 28 Hart Road in Dorking.
-The household further comprised of Sophia‘s daughter, dressmaker, Evelyne and boarders, outfitter´s assistant John Woods and carpenter Martin Miller.
+At the time of the 1911 Census, William´s mother Sophia lived at 28 Hart Road in Dorking.
+The household further comprised of Sophia‘s daughter, dressmaker, Evelyne and boarders, outfitter’s assistant John Woods and carpenter Martin Miller.
 The house had five rooms.
 Sophia stated that she had given birth to two children.

 William Cottrell became part of the 4th Canadian Mounted Rifles (2nd Central Ontario Regiment).
 He was a Sergeant with regimental number 113149.